mcmullarkey/initial-zelus/README.md

 Given this expanded functionality, let's start by talking about the unit tests + error handling during predictions/inference.

 The unit tests for `R/predict.R` live in `tests/testthat/test-predict.R`.
-We create minimal mock data and make sure we can handle more expected use cases (The latest 5 Irish overs when they were bowling) and more edge cases (more overs are requested than available in the data).
+We create minimal mock data and make sure we can handle more expected use cases (the latest 5 Irish overs when they were bowling) and more edge cases (more overs are requested than available in the data).

-I also give informative error messages from the shell script such as this one for if someone tried
+I also give informative error messages from the shell script.
+For example, if someone tried to run this code in the Docker container

 ```
 ./scripts/predict.sh -team Bangladesh -overs 5 -order recent -role bowling